eyvettesou/magic8ball/README.md

 # Getting Started
 #### :rabbit: Option 1 (easy peasy)
 1. [Clone the repository](https://help.github.com/articles/cloning-a-repository/)
 2. Open up `index.js` and start with step #1.
 Use the Word Bank below if you need help.
+Check your answers by navigating to the `index_solution.js` in this github repository.

 #### :rabbit: Option 2 (if you don't have github setup)
 1. Create a `magic8ball` folder on your Desktop